Planning to create your own garden hot tub retreat? Then start your grand design process with these ‘in-spa-rational’ project ideas.

 “After a day of pottering among my charges, I shall look forward to the sun passing the yardarm and submerging my body (glass in hand) in the restorative waters.
 If a hot tub was good enough for the Romans and Cleopatra – it is good enough for me!”

-While the TV garden projects that Alan and his professional teams now undertake on ‘Love Your Garden’ can provide inspiration, there is no pressure or requirement for having to undertake lavish landscaping projects or exotic surroundings to gain the full health and wellness benefits of your hot tub; as the main benefit of being portable is that hot tubs are specifically designed as stand-alone products.
+While the TV garden projects that Alan and his professional teams now undertake on ‘Love Your Garden’ can provide inspiration, there is no pressure or requirement for having to undertake lavish landscaping projects or exotic surroundings to gain the full hot tub benefits; as the main benefit of being portable is that hot tubs are specifically designed as stand-alone products.
 All you need is a foundation that is secure and solid for your dream garden hot tub.

 However, if you are seeking to create a dedicated hot tub garden ‘grand design’ with more intensive planning and research then you may want to take inspiration from the many installation projects by wet leisure professionals and WhatSpa? readers who have surrounded their dream hot tub with their own individual design features and garden creations.